Similar to the benefits seen after repotting a weary root-bound houseplant, aeration and overseeding keeps your lawn young and actively growing.

 Core aeration creates small holes in the ground by removing plugs of thatch and soil and depositing them onto the surface of the lawn.
 As the soil plugs decompose over time, they release beneficial nutrients back into the lawn that help control thatch buildup.
 The holes also open up turfgrass roots to easier access to water, air, and nutrients, resulting in a stronger, healthier turf.

-The benefits of core aeration are indisputable, so here are some tips to help prepare for aeration & overseeding.
+The benefits of core aeration, seeding, and fertilizing are indisputable, so here are some tips to help prepare for aeration & overseeding.

 Decide Who Will Aerate